pnegus/yetanothermousereview/mouse/_posts/2025-01-08-vaxee-sora-review.md

 ## Button Quality

 Button quality on the XM2W is not quite as stellar as its build, but still good nonetheless.
 There is a small amount of pretravel on LMB, and the side buttons are reasonably tactile and clicky.
-Worst of the bunch is the scroll wheel click-- while while not bad by any means-- has a slight amount of inconsistent pretravel depending on the wheel position (a common issue due to scroll wheels not always having straight stems) and consequently can be more difficult to press at times.
+Worst of the bunch is the scroll wheel click-- which while not bad by any means-- has a slight amount of inconsistent pretravel depending on the wheel position (a common issue due to scroll wheels not always having straight stems) and consequently can be more difficult to press at times.

 The scroll wheel is excellent, with well defined steps.

 Button Quality Rating: ★☆☆ **Good**

+## Mouse Feet

+The XM2W ships with one set of smaller mouse feet installed, and another set of larger feet in the box.

+Unfortunately, neither are of exceptional quality.
+Glide is quite fast, but not particularly smooth, and the mouse feet suffer from excessive x/y deviation.
+This deviation should eventually go away with significant use, but at brief inspection these stock skates are harder than most high quality aftermarket offerings, which means that you will be dealing with x/y deviation for quite a while if you decide to stick with the stock mouse feet.

+Overall, these are serviceable mouse feet, but I recommend finding aftermarket options.

+Mouse Feet Rating: ★☆☆ **Good**

+## Coating

+On release, the XM1/R set the benchmark for gaming mouse coatings.
+Even though half a decade has passed since, it remains a benchmark for top-tier mouse coatings.
+I'm pleased that this coating remains unchanged with the XM2W.

+Compared to my Vaxee XE-S which has the colored, non-soft-touch coating, it is slightly grippier when dry and significantly grippier when your hands are sweaty.

+**Which is to say that it remains one of the grippiest mice on the market in all conditions**.

+One point of concern is wear on the coating of white mice.
+My white XM1R showed some minor signs of wear and discoloration over time.
+Assuming that the coating composition here remains unchanged, this may also be a potential issue.

+Coating rating: ★★★ **Top Tier**

-## Sensor Performance
+## Sensor Performance and Click Latency

-Shown below are Interval vs. Time graphs (a graph of the amount of time elapsed between each piece of sensor data received) and XSum vs. Time graphs (a graph of the cumulative number of x-direction sensor counts received, which allows for measuring sensor latency against another test subject-- in this case, a Pulsefire Haste 2), taken using Mousetester 1.4
+Shown below are Interval vs. Time graphs (a graph of the amount of time elapsed between each piece of sensor data received) and XSum vs. Time graphs (a graph of the cumulative number of x-direction sensor counts received, which allows for measuring sensor latency against another test subject-- in this case, a Pulsefire Haste 2), taken using Mousetester 1.4 and MouseComparator.

+*Note that these plots are a little noiser than they will be in future reviews, as I did not set core priorities/affinities when taking these measurements.*

 Interval vs. Time (1KHz)            |  Motion Latency vs Pulsefire Haste 2 (Blue) :-------------------------:|:-------------------------: